cpedro/fluent-plugin-netservice/README.md

 ## Overview

 [Fluentd](http://fluentd.org/) filter plugin to map TCP/UDP ports to service names.
-Values are stored in a [SQLite](https://sqlite.org/index.html) database for simplicity.
+This is useful for parsing firewall logs and similar network based information, by adding easy to read service information into your logs based on TCP/UDP port information.
+The lookup values are stored in a [SQLite](https://sqlite.org/index.html) database file on the local disk for simplicity and perfomance.

+This package includes a Ruby script that will build the SQLite database based on the local `/etc/services` file.
+However, you're free to build the database on your own.

 ## Requirements
 | fluent-plugin-port_to_service | fluentd    | ruby   | sqlite3  |